 You might have noticed that Google Analytics shows visitors through Duckduckgo.com (source) to your web blog as referrals rather than organic search.
 The reason for Duckduckgo.com being shown as referral is simple, it is HTTPS encrypted i.e when you click on a result shown by these search engine it will directly use the link of that particular site through https://www.example.com unlike other search engines like Google, Bing or Yahoo which form a sort of a URL which redirects them to the website.
-The unique redirecting URL thus sends information as organic search to Google Analytics, which in case of DDG is not possible thus showing the results as direct referral.
+The unique redirecting URL thus sends information as an organic search to Google Analytics, which in the case of DDG is not possible thus showing the results as a direct referral.

 - Log in to your GA account – www.google.com/analytics

 - Click on Admin.

 - In property click on Traffic info and then Organic search sources.